Skip to Content

 See a Burlesque Show

 On the topic of sexy things to do in Vegas, let’s talk about burlesque shows.
-The popular format commonly features topless performers, but one, in particular, may appeal to both of you.
+The popular format often features topless performers, but one in particular may appeal to both of you.

-Rouge at STRAT features both male and female burlesque performers and mixes in a number of variety acts like acrobats, dancers, comics, and more.
+“Rouge” at STRAT features both male and female burlesque performers and includes a variety of acts, such as acrobats, dancers, comics, and more.

 Performers from Rouge on stage wearing very little clothing